New York metropolitan area: Pike County, Pennsylvania

 Pike County, Pennsylvania is located in Northeastern Pennsylvania.
 As of the 2010 Census, the population was 57,369.
 Its county seat is Milford.
 Part of the Pocono Mountains region lies within Pike County, which has ranked among the fastest-growing counties of Pennsylvania.

-This county was detached from the New York-Newark-Jersey City MSA in September 2023 and now forms the Hemlock Farms, PA, USA.
+This county was detached from the New York-Newark-Jersey City MSA in September 2023 and now forms the Hemlock Farms, PA μSA.